 Plan Design.
-The board of directors establishes a small number of important annual corporate goals each year that include clinical development, research, manufacturing, organizational and financial goals which we believe are essential to building long-term stockholder value and are used to assess annual corporate performance.
-The corporate objectives are not weighted formally nor were they formally tied to a cash bonus plan in 2021.
-At the end of 2021, the progress against the corporate objectives and against unexpected areas of opportunity, specifically the progress toward development of a vaccine for COVID-19, were considered when determining executive bonuses. rate performance rating.
+The board of directors establishes important annual corporate goals each year that include clinical development, research, manufacturing, organizational and financial goals which we believe are essential to building long-term stockholder value and are used to assess annual corporate performance.
+The corporate objectives are not weighted formally nor were they formally tied to a cash bonus plan in 2023, so there is a degree of qualitative judgment in the final score.
+At the end of 2023, the progress against the corporate objectives and against unexpected areas of opportunity, specifically the progress toward development of a vaccine for COVID-19, were considered when determining executive bonuses.

-After 2021 corporate performance was determined, the individual performance and future contribution of NEOs was reviewed by the compensation committee in consultation with Mr. Payne (other than his own performance).
+After 2023 corporate performance was determined, the individual performance and future contribution of NEOs was reviewed by the compensation committee in consultation with Mr. Payne (other than his own performance).
 Mr. Payne's individual performance is separately reviewed by the compensation committee.

-Target Annual Short-Term Incentive Compensation for 2021.
-The NEOs were each assigned a target annual incentive for 2021 ranging from 40% to 60% of base salary.
-The table below shows the target annual incentive assigned by us to each NEO for 2021 both as a dollar amount and as a percentage of base salary.
+Target Annual Short-Term Incentive Compensation for 2023.
+The NEOs were each assigned a target annual incentive for 2023 ranging from 40% to 60% of base salary.
+The table below shows the target annual incentive assigned by us to each NEO for 2023 both as a dollar amount and as a percentage of base salary.

 Target

 Target Annual

 Annual Incentive for

-Incentive for 2021
+Incentive for 2023

-2021 (% of Base
+2023 (% of Base

 Name (\$) Salary)

-Joseph E. Payne 360,000 60%
+Joseph E. Payne 418,800 60

-Dr. Padmanabh Chivukula 250,000 50%
+Dr. Padmanabh Chivukula 275,000 50

-Andy Sassine 250,000 50%
+Andy Sassine 275,000 50

-Dr. Steven Hughes (1) 184,000 40%

-Lance Kurata 160,000 40%
+Lance Kurata 200.000 40